avaneeshd/ReactVideoPlaylist/README.md

 $ cd YahooVideoPlaylist
 $ npm install                   # Install Node.js components listed in ./package.json
 $ npm install -g gulp           # Install Gulp globally if not installed
+$ npm install -g babel          # Install babel globally if not installed
 ```

 ### How to Run